Logo

 Final Thoughts

-If your Whirlpool dryer isn’t heating up, the problem likely lies with the thermal fuse, heating element, gas igniter, or airflow restrictions.
-By following these troubleshooting and repair steps, you can restore your dryer's efficiency.
+If your Whirlpool dryer isn’t heating properly, the issue is often related to a blown thermal fuse, a faulty heating element, a malfunctioning gas igniter, or restricted airflow.
+By following the right troubleshooting steps and replacing any damaged components, you can quickly restore your dryer's performance.

 Further Reading